SallaApp/webhook-actions-js/README.md

 });
 ```

-### Impelement Using Folder Structure
+### Implement Using Folder Structure

-You you can add listeners as files easly using the `salla app create-webhook app.updated ` command; the file will be exeucted every time an event is received .
+You you can add listeners as files easily using the `salla app create-webhook app.updated ` command; the file will be executed every time an event is received .

 ```javascript
 /*